 This document details the methodology for the Medicare Spending Per Beneficiary (MSPB) Clinician measure and should be reviewed along with the Measure Codes List file, which contains the medical codes used in constructing the measure.

 MSPB Clinician is an important means of measuring Medicare spending, as health expenditures continue to increase in the United States.
-Total health care spending is estimated to have increased by 4.6 percent in 2017, reaching $3.5 trillion, and spending for Medicare, which is still predominantly paid on a fee-for-service (FFS) basis, grew by 3.6 percent, reaching $672.1 billion.3 In 2016, Medicare Fee-for-Service (FFS) paid $183 billion for approximately 10 million Medicare inpatient admissions and 200 million outpatient services, which reflects a 2.3 percent increase in hospital spending per FFS beneficiary between 2015 and 2016 (MedPAC, 2018).
+Total health care spending is estimated to have increased by 4.6% in 2017, reaching $3.5 trillion, and spending for Medicare, which is still predominantly paid on a fee-for-service (FFS) basis, grew by 3.6%, reaching $672.1 billion.3 In 2016, Medicare FFS paid $183 billion for approximately 10 million Medicare inpatient admissions and 200 million outpatient services, which reflects a 2.3% increase in hospital spending per FFS patient between 2015 and 2016 (MedPAC, 2018).
 Given that the inpatient hospital setting is such an important contributor to overall Medicare spending, gauging the efficacy of this spending requires measuring the cost performance of clinicians providing care at hospitals.
 The MSPB Clinician measure provides valuable context for such progress in efficiency by comparing the movement in costs associated with hospital admissions.

-As background to this revised measure, a version of the MSPB Clinician measure has been part of the Merit-based Incentive Payment System (MIPS) cost performance category since the 2017 MIPS performance period.
-Prior to this use in MIPS, CMS used the MSPB measure in the Value Modifier Program and reported it in annual Quality and Resource Use Reports (QRURs) until MACRA ended the Value Modifier Program.
+As background to this revised measure, a version of the MSPB Clinician measure has been part of the Merit-based Incentive Payment System (MIPS) Cost performance category since the 2017 MIPS performance period.
+Prior to this use in MIPS, the Centers for Medicare & Medicaid Services (CMS) used the MSPB measure in the Value Modifier (VM) Program and reported it in annual Quality and Resource Use Reports (QRURs) until the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) ended the VM Program.
 The MSPB Clinician measure has undergone re-evaluation to address stakeholder feedback received from prior public comment periods and was finalized for 2020 MIPS performance period.

-Beneficiaries’ episodes are excluded from the measure population if they meet any of the following conditions:
+Patients’ episodes are excluded from the measure population if the patients meet any of the following conditions:

 - They were not enrolled in both Medicare Parts A and B for the entirety of the lookback period plus episode window.